ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/compression.md

 By default, user data in {{product-name}} is stored and transmitted in compressed form.

 The system performs compression:
-1. When writing to a table or file, data is split into parts — [chunks](../../../user-guide/storage/chunks.md).
+1. When writing to a table or file, data is split into parts — [chunks](../../../user-guide/storage/chunks.md) — of a fixed size.
+The default chunk size is 16 MB.
 2. Each chunk is compressed using the algorithm specified for that file or table and written to the disk.
 3. For network transmission, data is read from the disk already in compressed form.